CDCgov/ww-inference-model/model_definition.md

 - [**Infection component:**](#infection-component) A renewal model for the infection dynamics, which generates estimates of incident latent infections per capita.
 - [**Hospital admissions component:**](#hospital-admissions-component) A model for the expected number of hospital admissions given incident latent infections per capita.
 - [**Viral genome concentration in wastewater:**](#wastewater-component) A model for the expected genome concentration given incident infections per capita.

-Depending on the model, these components are implemented at different spatial scales and with different observation processes.
-In particular, the link to the observables depends on the model and the form of the observables, see below for detailed descriptions of each component and the following sections for model-specific details.

 See the [notation](#appendix-notation) section for an overview of the mathematical notation we use to describe the model components, including how probability distributions are parameterized.